 To determine whether a particular notification name or object instance is excluded by the set of matching entries, compare the notification name's or object instance's OBJECT IDENTIFIER with each of the matching entries.
 For a notification name, if none match, then the notification name is considered excluded, and the notification should not be sent to this management target.
 For an object instance, if none match, the object instance is considered included, and the notification may be sent to this management target.
 If one or more match, then the notification name or object instance is included or excluded, according to the value of snmpNotifyFilterType in the entry whose value of snmpNotifyFilterSubtree has the most sub-identifiers.
-If multiple entries match and have the same number of sub-identifiers, then the lexicographically greatest instance of snmpNotifyFilterType among those which match determines the inclusion or exclusion.
+If multiple entries match and have the same number of sub-identifiers, then the value of snmpNotifyFilterType, in the entry among those which match, and whose instance is lexicographically the largest, determines the inclusion or exclusion.